Vermont Sen. Patrick Leahy won't seek reelection next year

 "I've seen things I've questioned, but I've never seen political hypocrisy at this level," he said on NPR's Weekend Edition.
 "It will actually go down in the journals of political hypocrisy."

-Leahy was put in the national spotlight in 2021, when he presided over the second impeachment trial of former President Donald Trump in his role as Senate president pro tempore.
+Leahy was put in the national spotlight in 2021, when he presided over the second impeachment trial of Trump in his role as Senate president pro tempore.

 "This is not something I requested," Leahy then told The New York Times.
 "I've never had anyone, Republican or Democrat, say my rulings were not fair."